schwering/limbo/README.md

 number that limits the maximum allowed reasoning effort, which is measured in the number of case splits.

-For the theoretical background, see the papers linked below, especially [1,2].
+For the theoretical background, see the papers linked below.

 ## Examples